ryanjho/phase-0/week-8/more-schemas.md

 When would you use a many-to-many database?
 (Think generally, not in terms of the example you created).
 - You would use a many-to-many database in situations where one or more rows in a table are associated with one or more rows in another table.
 - Through additional research, I learned that in relational database design, a many-to-many relationship is not allowed.
-To tackle this problem, a many-to-many relationship needs to be broken into two one-to-many relationships using a join table.
+- To tackle this problem, a many-to-many relationship needs to be broken into two one-many relationships using a join table.
 Each record in the join table would have the foreign key fields of the two tables it is joining together.
--

 What is confusing about database schemas?
 What makes sense?
 - The material covered so far is pretty understandable.
 I think the challenge will come when I start designing database schemas for complicated situations/relationships, and then translate that schema into a working relational database that is aligned with design best-practices.